 Ebook & Book Cover Design

 Ebook cover design has to be tackled differently from a printed book cover.
-A print book has a back cover and spine.
-It has ‘substance’ and tactile qualities.
+A print book has a back cover and spine, it has ‘substance’ and tactile qualities.
 An ebook cover design on the other hand is just a digital rendition on a screen, generally at a very tiny size.
 Unless you are an established author, it is important to make sure that your cover ‘works’ at a small size.
 Too much detail and too much text will also make the cover messy.

 Bear in mind that sales messages and reviews can be placed within the description on the web page rather than the cover.
 Fonts and colours need careful consideration too.
 Many fonts, especially serif, don’t hold up well at small sizes.
 If you haven’t created a title for your book yet, you might find it useful to come up with something simple to add to the cover’s visibility.
 It’s also worth checking your title on Amazon to see if there are other books with the same title and compare.
 Also look at covers in the same genre.
 Don’t make your book look similar, make it stand out from the crowd.

 Professional ebook cover design will give your ebook ‘substance’ and the potential buyer will get more of an idea of what they are purchasing.
 Your aim is to present a substantial quality product.
 Even if it’s a free ebook it should look like it’s worth downloading.
+Here are some more of my book cover designs.

 Ebook cover software